themes in horror movies

 They can provide thrills and chills that keep people entertained and allow them to enjoy a few jumps here and there!

-A great example of this theme is found in the slasher-classic Halloween (1978), wherein Laurie Strode and the other Haddonfield, Illinois residents are stalked by an unrelenting psychopath named Michael Myers, whose only motivation seems to be on committing as much murder and mayhem as possible.
+A great example of this theme is found in the slasher classic Halloween (1978), where Laurie Strode and the other Haddonfield, Illinois residents are stalked by an unrelenting serial killer psychopath named Michael Myers, whose only motivation seems to be on committing as much murder and mayhem as possible.

 Survival Instincts